 Also known as Quadragesima Sunday or Invocabit Sunday.

 Each temptation the devil offered Jesus was a direct challenge to God's power and provision.
-Jesus overcomes each temptation by quoting Scripture and depending fully on the Father.
+Jesus overcomes each one by quoting Scripture and depending fully on the Father.

-We could all certainly take important lessons from how Jesus handled His temptation.
-In your sermon, consider encouraging your members to use Lent as a time to learn to rely more fully on God.
+We could all take important lessons from how Jesus handled His temptation.
+In your sermon, encourage your members to use Lent as a time to learn to rely more fully on God.
 Thanks to Jesus, we know that God is sufficient and we can count on His promises.

-The Transfiguration finds Jesus flanked by Moses and Elijah, indicating that Jesus stands in continuity with the Law and the Prophets, acting as the fulfillment of both.
+The Transfiguration sees Jesus flanked by Moses and Elijah, indicating that Jesus stands in continuity with the Law and the Prophets, acting as the fulfillment of both.

 The Transfiguration is a key event in the life of Christ.
 Like with Jesus's baptism, the voice of God is heard affirming that Jesus is His Son.
 We also get a foreshadowing of a resurrected Savior in this passage.

 For this Sunday's sermon, you could highlight how Jesus is the fulfillment of everything we read in the Old Testament about the Messiah.
 And that because of this, we can place our hope in Him.

 Also called Oculi Sunday, this day is typically used to emphasize themes of repentance, conversion, and mercy.